 Includes the oldest building in Little Rock, the Hinderliter Grog Shop, built in 1827.

-Became in 1981 the state’s first history or historic site museum accredited by the AAM (American Alliance of Museums).
+Became the state’s first history or historic site museum accredited by the AAM (American Alliance of Museums) in 1981.

 Is the state’s primary collector of Arkansas-made decorative, mechanical and fine arts.